great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use.md

 </TabItem>
 </Tabs>

-...will make available the following Data Assets and data_references:
+will make available the following Data Assets and data_references:

 ```bash
 Available data_asset_names (2 of 2):